Tisch Library Style Guide

 • If using a list where the order matters, such as directions or a sequence, use a numbered list.

 • Be concise.
-Write shorter sentences and paragraphs and use short sections to break up information into manageable chunks.
+Write shorter sentences and paragraphs and use short sections to break information into manageable chunks.

 Address Users Directly